 4) Tap Done.

 Doing so will include birthdays from Contacts with your events.
-As you can see for yourself, additional calendars like US Holidays are easy to set up and great to stay organized.
+As you can see for yourself, additional calendars like US Holidays are easy to set up and great for staying organized.

 In order to hide people’s birthdays from your calendar, repeat the aforementioned step-by-step instructions, but untick the box next to Birthdays.